 After an emergency or crisis has caused one of the responses listed above, it is our goal to reunite you with your child as soon as the situation has stabilized.
-Quincy Public Schools created a Reunification Plan to assist in the safe return of your child to you or your designee.
-School administration will implement this plan at the earliest opportunity.
+Quincy Public Schools

 What to expect.
 If an emergency interrupts the school day, QPS will disseminate information as soon as possible.
 QPS will activate its Skylert message system with specific information and instructions for parents, and post information on www.qps.org as soon as possible, as well.
 If your child was harmed during the crisis, school personnel will personally contact you at the earliest possible time.